koaning/scikit-prune/README.md

 dump(prune(pipe), "piper-lite.skops")
 ```

+The `prune` function takes all the `float64` arrays in the pipeline and casts
-Now, the file is fair bit lighter, only 126Mb on disk.
+them to become `float16` arrays instead.
+And as a result the file is fair bit lighter: only 126Mb on disk.
 Which is a step
 in the right direction.
 You can get it down even further by saving it
 as a ZIP file which moves it closer to 41Mb.